Meet EPA Scientist Ana Rappold, Ph.D.

 I received my bachelor’s degree from the University of North Carolina at Chapel Hill where I studied Operations Research, which is a mathematical science.
 Then, I went to Duke University where I received my Ph.D. in Statistics and Decision Sciences.

 I started as a post-doctoral fellow working on predicting levels of air pollution around the country at different points in time.
 I really wanted to work with the health side of the equation, so I moved to a different lab.
 Eventually I was hired into my current position.

 When did you first know you wanted to be scientist?

 When I was very young, I wanted to be either a teacher or mathematician.
 In terms of applied sciences, I only became aware of those opportunities in college when my horizons expanded from academic knowledge to the real world.

 If you were not a scientist, what would you be doing?

 I've always liked math a lot, so I would be a math or statistics teacher.
-If I didn't like math I would have liked arts and music, so maybe a rock star.
+If I didn't like math, I would have liked to do something in arts and music, so maybe a rock star.

 Any advice for students considering a career in science?

-I think you really have to have your heart in it and passion to carry your project forward.
-It's also important to find an advisor with whom you can work well and is a good match for you.
+I think you really have to have your heart in it and have the passion to carry your project forward.
+It's also important to find an advisor you can work well with and is a good match for you.

 Editor's Note: The opinions expressed herein are those of the researcher alone.
 EPA does not endorse the opinions or positions expressed.